New York Uninsured Motorist Accident Lawyer

 The at-fault driver is responsible for paying for any injuries not covered by the personal injury protection coverage.
 This amount is usually not enough.

-Here is when the third-party Bodily Injury insurance comes in.
-But what happens when this at-fault driver doesn't have BI coverage? then the UM coverage gets to complete the total amount of the policyholder expenses.
+Here is where third-party Bodily Injury insurance comes in.
+But what happens when this at-fault driver doesn't have BI coverage?
+Then, the UM coverage completes the total amount of the policyholder's expenses.

 New York Uninsured Motorist Law